2022/2023 SWIM LESSONS UPDATE

-Swim lessons are at the heart of our aquatics department and we are hopeful to bring them to the community this summer season.
+Swim lessons are at the heart of our aquatics department and we are hopeful to bring them to the community again soon.
 With safety as our #1 priority, the status of the program is based primarily on the availability of qualified staff to guard pools and run the lessons.

 The City of Wheat Ridge is a Starfish Aquatics Institute Training Center and all our instructors receive training and certifications from the Starfish Aquatics Institute.
 Starfish Aquatics is recognized nationally and globally.
 Starfish Aquatics also collaborates with the USA Swimming Foundation.

 We offer group swim lessons for ages 6 months to 14 years old.